openlit/openlit/README.md

 ## Visualize!
 Analyze!
 Optimize!

-Join us on this voyage to reshape the future of AI insights.
+Join us on this voyage to reshape the future of AI Observability.
 Share your thoughts, suggest features, and explore contributions.
 Engage with us on [GitHub](https://github.com/dokulabs/doku) and be part of Doku's community-led innovation.